-Travling as a solo female in the Wakhan was easy, amazing, eye-opening and mostly hassle-free.
+Traveling as a solo female in the Wakhan was easy, amazing, eye-opening, and mostly hassle-free.
 However, be prepared to rough it.
 This is an extremely remote chunk of Afghanistan, after all.
-Running water, sewer lines, hygienic standards, and central heating DO NOT exist yet here.
+Running water, sewer lines, hygienic standards, and central heating DO NOT really exist yet here.

 Most The Inhabitants Of The Wakhan Practice Ismailism

 The Ismailis are a Shia sect that can be found in the Tajik Wakhan and Afghan Wakhan as well as into the Hunza Valley in Pakistan and of course scattered worldwide.
 In the grand view of Islam, Ismailism is pretty liberal.